 The qBittorrent Web UI is accessible from any device on your local network.
 To access it, enter the server’s internal IP address and port number (default 8080) into your web browser.
 For instance, if your server’s IP is 192.168.55.156, you would type 192.168.55.156:8080 in the address bar.
 Alternatively, access it on the host machine by typing 127.0.0.1:8080.

 Upon accessing the Web UI, you’ll encounter an interface that mirrors the qBittorrent desktop application, offering functionalities like adding torrents, monitoring downloads, and adjusting settings.
-Its intuitive design ensures ease of use for those acquainted with the desktop version.
+Its intuitive design ensures easy use for those acquainted with the desktop version.

-Initially, the Web UI is secured with default credentials: username admin and password adminadmin.
+The Web UI is initially secured with default credentials: username admin and password adminadmin.
 For security reasons, modifying these credentials is highly advised.

 Changing Default Credentials

-3. Consider a Password Manager: For enhanced security, a password manager can assist in generating and managing strong passwords.
+- Consider a Password Manager: For enhanced security, a password manager can help generate and manage strong passwords.

 Adjusting the default username and password is a straightforward yet critical step for bolstering system security.
 This preventive measure safeguards your system against external threats and unauthorized access.